rayxis/prework-study-guide/README.md

 ## Usage

 Each section of The Prework Study Guide contains notes from things learned from HTML, CSS, JavaScript, and Git.
-To add additional notes, open the file and add additional list items <li> to the unordered lists <ul> in their corresponding sections.
+To add additional notes, open the file and add additional list items to the unordered lists in their corresponding sections.
 Additionally, by viewing the DevTools Console, you'll be able to see a list of the topics covered within this guide.

 ## Credits